Dr. Kim Tallbear

 I am a citizen of the Sisseton-Wahpeton Oyate in present day South Dakota, USA through my maternal line.
 I am also eligible for citizenship through my maternal grandfather in the Cheyenne and Arapaho Tribes in present day Oklahoma.
 I was raised on the Flandreau Santee Sioux Tribe reservation in South Dakota where many of my maternal relatives also reside, and in St. Paul, Minnesota by my mother, grandmother, and great-grandmother.

 In August 2015, I immigrated to Canada to take up a position as Professor in the Faculty of Native Studies at the University of Alberta.
 I came to the University of Alberta to work with one of the strongest groups of Indigenous Studies scholars anywhere in the world.
 In 2016, the Government of Canada awarded me a Tier II Canada Research Chair (CRC) in Indigenous Peoples, Technoscience, and Environment.
 In 2021, I was awarded a Tier I CRC in Indigenous Peoples, Technoscience, and Society.
-Along with colleagues in my Indigenous Science, Technology, and Society (I-STS) research group, including my co-PI Dr. Jessica Kolopenuk, I am building a research and training program at the University of Alberta that is focused on Indigenous peoples’ engagements with science and technology as those fields and projects serve Indigenous sovereignty.
+Along with my collaborators, I am building a research and training program at the University of Alberta that is focused on Indigenous peoples’ engagements with science and technology as those fields and projects serve Indigenous sovereignty.

 For two decades, I studied how genetic science is co-constituted with notions of race, “tribe,” and “indigeneity.”
 My monograph on the subject is titled Native American DNA: Tribal Belonging and the False Promise of Genetic Science (2013).